LAST UPDATED: September 16, 2019 by Ryan M

 Yes, detonating a nuclear bomb in a desert really would turn its sand into glass.
 Well, at least a portion of it.
-We know this because this is exactly what happened when Trinity was detonated over the New Mexico desert in 1945.
+We know this because that is exactly what happened when Trinity was detonated over the New Mexico desert in 1945.

 After years of top secret research and development, Manhattan Project scientists tested their first nuclear weapon, a plutonium bomb code-named Trinity, on July 16, 1945.
 The bomb detonated with a force of 21,000 tons of TNT and the accompanying fireball reached temperatures of over 14,000 degrees Fahrenheit, hotter than the surface of the sun.
 The mushroom cloud of smoke went up more than seven miles into the sky.
 When the smoke cleared, there were small lumps of radioactive green glass littered on the ground for hundreds of feet around the blast site.
 Actually, it’s probably more accurate to say the ground was transformed.
 The brownish sand that blanketed the desert the day before had been replaced by this new alien looking greenish material.